KeanuVentura/CookingUpInsights/README.md

 > “This is a system.
 It’s not just chaos.
 Every little thing matters”
 > — Carmy, *The Bear*

 I believe that the rating column in my data set is **Not Missing At Random** (NMAR) because the missingness of a rating may depend on the **user_id** column.
 This is because certain users who leave reviews on Food.com may have a habit of consistently choosing not to leave a rating after leaving a review.
 Users individual behavior may be linked to the missingness and is not captured by any of the other observed variables.
 Thus to explore this, I performed the following permutation test:

-**Null Hypothesis (H₀):** The missingness of ratings does not depend on the user_ID
+**Null Hypothesis (H₀):** The missingness of ratings does not depend on the user_id
-**Alternative Hypothesis (H₁):** The missingness of ratings does depend on the user_ID
+**Alternative Hypothesis (H₁):** The missingness of ratings does depend on the user_id
-**Test Statistic:** The variance of the proportions of missing ratings across different user_IDs
+**Test Statistic:** The variance of the proportions of missing ratings across different user_id's
 **Significance Level:** 5% (α = 0.05)

-The bar chart below displays the top 20 user_ID's that have most missing ratings, highlighting how some users consistently leave reviews on recipes without leaving a rating.
+The bar chart below displays the top 20 user_id's that have the most missing ratings, highlighting how some users consistently leave reviews on recipes without leaving a rating.
 The distribution supports the notion that the missingness is user-dependent.

 <iframe
   src="assets/top20_userid_by_rating_missingness.html"